gabflag/make_your_own_email_marketing/README.md

 # NOTES:

 - In the browser version, when I attach the URL of an image hosted on a server, it shows up.
 However, in the web version, it doesn't.
 To try and solve this issue, I attempted to work with base64 encoding (https://base64.guru/), but it didn't work.
+- Pure SVG code in the email body didn't work well either.
 - Gmail apparently has protection against this type of code.
-Pure SVG code in the email body didn't work well either.
+- The formatting of the blue text appears as desired only when opened on a mobile device, as can be seen in the image below:"

 ![image](https://github.com/gabflag/make_your_own_email_marketing/assets/95552879/b60713bf-12bf-4597-a3f5-0fda47545493)

-- Na versão do navegador quando anexo a url de uma imagem hospedada em algum servidor ele mostra, entretanto, na versão web não.
-Para tentar solucionar esse problema tentei trabalhar com o bash64 (https://base64.guru/) mas não funcionou, o gmail tem aparentemente proteção contra esse tipo de código;
-- Código svg puro no corpo do email não funcionou bem tambem.

 # OBSERVATION: